-Donald Trump is right about at least one thing, says the author of a new mystery/thriller series that explores journalism, politics and murder in the era of a president who constantly tweets “FAKE NEWS”.
+Donald Trump was right about at least one thing, says the author of a mystery/thriller series that explores journalism, politics and murder in the era of a president who constantly tweeted “FAKE NEWS”.

 “Of course the media has a liberal bias,” says Gary Engler “Especially when you define believing in verifiable truth as ‘liberal’.”

-Trump seems to have built a coalition of “Bible literalists, climate change deniers who trust oil billionaire-funded propaganda over science, grumpy old white men who listen to too much talk radio and white nationalists who want to make America great again and for them that means the 1860 Confederate South,” says Engler.
-“None of these people are much interested in verifiable facts that challenge their personal ‘truth’.”
+Trump built a coalition of “Bible literalists, climate change deniers who trust oil billionaire-funded propaganda over science, grumpy old white men who listen to too much talk radio and white nationalists who want to make America great again and for them that means the 1860 Confederate South,” says Engler.
+“None of these people are or were much interested in verifiable facts that challenge their personal ‘truth’.”

-Of course journalists trained to care about accuracy, fairness, and objective truth will be dismissed as lying, liberal, left-wing liars by such people, says the 66-year old author of American Spin, War on Drugs and Misogyny, who spent 20 years working for the largest newspaper in western Canada and was Vice-President and Secretary-Treasurer of the B.C.
+Of course journalists trained to care about accuracy, fairness, and objective truth will be dismissed as lying, liberal, left-wing liars by such people, says the 68-year old author of American Fascism, American Spin, War on Drugs and Misogyny, who spent 20 years working for the largest newspaper in western Canada and was Vice-President and Secretary-Treasurer of the B.C.
 Media Union.

 On the other hand, says Engler, equating “liberal” and “left-wing” is a peculiar Americanism that the rest of the world does not share and is like saying red is the same as green because both are colours.